 Advantages and Disadvantages of Permanent and Washable Filters

-While an air purifier with a reusable filter may seem like the most logical buying choice, there are some disadvantages in air cleaners that use this type of technology.
+While air purifiers with reusable filters can be a logical buying choice, we’d be remiss not to mention that there are some disadvantages in air cleaners that use this type of technology.

 Pros of Reusable Filters:

-- Captures many common air pollutants that cause health issues and breathing problems, including pollen, dust, and plant spores.
+- Capture common air pollutants that cause health issues and breathing problems, such as pollen, dust and plant spores

-- Saves you from spending money on filter replacements.
+- Help you save money on filter replacements

 Cons of Reusable Filters:

-- Many reusable filters can’t capture particles smaller than 2 microns in size.
-This includes ultra-fine contaminants such as bacteria, viruses, fungi, and some allergens.
+- Cannot capture particles smaller than two microns in size, such as bacteria, viruses, fungi and some allergens

-- Air purifiers that have reusable filters are usually only good for small to medium-sized rooms (under 250 square feet).
+- Recommended for small to medium-sized rooms (under 250 square feet)

 Best Air Purifiers with Washable and Permanent Filters